Frequently Asked Questions

 - How much does a translation cost?The price of a translation depends on different factors: text length (number of words or ‘cartelle’, i.e. a page of 1,500 characters including spaces), repetitions or sections of the text that are identical or similar, text complexity (for the translation of some topics a specialisation and the creation of specific glossaries is required and the work of additional translators may be necessary), text layout (when non-editable files are submitted, it is necessary to change the graphic layout and the format of the translated text), and urgency (when a translation is needed within a urgent deadline, we have to reorganise the work to give priority to your request; additional charges can therefore apply).

-Moreover, we offer special prices on the translation of long documents and of texts that are similar to other texts previously translated for the same client because, in this case, having already dealt with texts on the same topic and having already compiled terminology glossaries, the translator is familiar with the specific terminology and the style of the source text.
+As far as translation services are concerned, we can offer special prices on the translation of long documents and of texts that are similar to other texts previously translated for the same client because, in this case, having already dealt with texts on the same topic and having already compiled terminology glossaries, the translator is familiar with the specific terminology and the style of the source text.

 On our Facebook page we regularly offer special prices on our translation services, therefore we kindly advise you to click on this link to find out about all our offers.